martin086/Desafios_Backend/README.md

 	- GET '/`cart_id`': Returns a cart with all the products that contains based on cart_id.
 	- POST '/': Creates an empty cart. //Deprecated.
 Carts are now created when user registers.
 	- POST '/`cart_id`/products/`product_id`': Adds a product based on product_id to a specific cart based on cart_id.
+	- POST '/`cart_id`/purchase': Creates a purchase ticket, based on existing products in cart and updates the current products stock according to subtracted quantities.
+Uses cart_id.
 	- PUT '/`cart_id`': Replaces the whole content of cart products with the ones sent by body using product_id(s) in JSON format.
 	- PUT '/`cart_id`/products/`product_id`': Modifies the specified quantity of a product using body.
 Eg.: {"quantity": 2}.
 	- DELETE '/`cart_id`/products/`product_id`': Deletes a specified product completely from the specified cart.